-So, as investors, what we should do is focus on the business fundamentals of the companies we want to invest in and buy shares consistently over the long-term, no matter what the economy does.
+So, as investors, we should focus on the business fundamentals of the companies we want to invest in and buy shares consistently over the long term, no matter what the economy does.

 Myth #10: There’s a Secret Method for Investing